On the hill part 2: North, east, and west

 The grey clay and sand there featured several springs in wet weather, below which as youngsters my friends and I built dams.
 On shooting days, bullets whacked into this slope.
 Ricochets and high shots went over the top.
 For an experience of that, see Under fire in About the author.

-These photos are from Britain from Above (linked later on).
+The following photos are from Britain from Above (linked later on).

 Beware the edge of the cloud shadow about level with the far hill.
 (See how it crosses the rail line.)
 It could be confused with the contour of the top of the far hill, which does not extend that far east.
 Notice also the size of the white structures on the left of the main road north (Fairmile Road) just before the right fork to the near hill.
 They far exceed the brightness and sizes of nearby houses.
 Were they tents?
 If so, containing what?